 My prediction for the rotation is this the Astros will not go after Trevor Bauer.
 As much as Astros fans would like to have him in the rotation, his price tag will be too much for a team with minimal spending, especially in this economic market.
 I predict the Astros will finally give Forrest Whitley a shot.
 Whitley has been a player that Astros have coveted for too long.
 Not willing to trade him away, the Astros have held onto him because they see potential, and rightfully so.
 Their number one draft pick and top prospect has finally been added to the 40-man roster.
 This is huge for Whitley because this may be his only shot at making it to the Show.
 With that, Whitley will be the 5th starter for the Astros.

 The final piece of the Astros going into this offseason is the bullpen.
 Roberto Osuna is gone.
 Chris Devenski is gone.
 Josh James is out for the 6-8 months after undergoing hip surgery.
 Cy Sneed is off to Japan.
-The Astros did pick up the option for Brooks Railey, which will help going into 2021.
-Ryan Pressly will more than likely be the permanent closer, unless something changes.
+The Astros did pick up the option for Brooks Railey, which will help to go into 2021.
+Ryan Pressly will more than likely be the permanent closer unless something changes.
 But as of right now, Pressly is the closer.
 The Astros will have Andre Scrubb, Blake Taylor, Enoli Paredes, Joe Smith, and Austin Pruitt.
 Paredes could be a viable closer if Pressly does not pan out.